andreas-straub/gatsby-plugin-gdpr-tracking/README.md

         googleAnalytics: {
             // The property ID; the tracking code won't be generated without it.
             trackingId: "YOUR_GOOGLE_ANALYTICS_TRACKING_ID",
-            // Optional parameter (default false) - Enable analytics in development mode.
-            enableDevelopment: true, // default false
             // Defines where to place the tracking script - `true` in the head and `false` in the body
             head: true,
             // Setting this parameter is optional
             anonymize: true,
-            // Setting this parameter is also optional
-            respectDNT: false,
-            // Delays sending pageview hits on route update (in milliseconds)
-            pageTransitionDelay: 0,
-            // Optional parameter (default false) - Starts google analytics with cookies enabled.
-In some countries (such as Germany) this is not allowed.
-            autoStartWithCookiesEnabled: false,
         },
         googleAds: {
           // The property ID; the tracking code won't be generated without it.